 Embrace the benefits of cocoa, but with less sugar

-"Cocoa is full of flavenoids and good things,” says Dr Michael Mosley.
+"Cocoa is full of flavonoids and good things,” says Dr Michael Mosley.
 "It's when you pump it full of sugar and reduce the cocoa content that it's more ambiguous, so I'm afraid the lovely milk chocolate stuff is unlikely to be terribly good for you."
 In his book The Clever Guts Diet, Dr Mosley explains that cocoa is broken down in your colon to produce nitric oxide, which is good for your cardiovascular system, while also being a great source of flavonoids and polyphenols, which aid your gut bacteria.
 Give it a go in this recipe from the book for chocolate eggplant brownies, where the sweetness comes from a handful of dates, not processed sugar.
 They’re also gluten-free and egg-free.

 Sneak in some selenium

 “The pear and Brazil nuts give these brownies a lovely subtle flavour,” says GP Dr Clare Bailey and nutritionist Dr Sarah Schenker of this pear and brazil nut chocolate brownies recipe from The 8-Week Blood Sugar Diet Recipe Book(the companion cookbook to Dr Michal Mosley’s Blood Sugar Diet book.)
 “What’s more, Brazil nuts are an excellent source of minerals, particularly selenium (important for thyroid function and the immune system).
-Cut the brownies small and freeze any left over.”
+Cut the brownies small and freeze any leftover.”

 Try Donna Hay’s choc-banana brownie

 These gluten-free brownies are super fudgy due to the use of dates and banana in the batter, which also add natural sweetness, along with a little maple syrup.
-Hay makes them along with other great kid-friendly recipes in her TV series Donna Hay: Basics to Brilliance Kids (starts Monday 7 January on SBS Food Channel 33 – check the program guide for details) and calls these gluten-free, dairy free and refined sugar-free squares “almost good for you choc-banana brownies”.
+Hay makes them along with other great kid-friendly recipes in her TV series Donna Hay: Basics to Brilliance Kids (starts Monday 7 January on SBS Food Channel 33 – check the program guide for details) and calls these gluten-free, dairy-free and refined sugar-free squares “almost good for you choc-banana brownies”.
 Get the recipe here.